-• The financial implications of having to restart the recruitment process to find a replacement
+• The financial hit of restarting the recruitment process to find a replacement

-• Disruption and uncertainty for your existing workforce
+• Disruption and uncertainty for your current team

-• A heavier or more unpredictable workload for employees who have to pick up the slack while you hire a new employee
+• A heavier workload for current employees who have to pick up the slack

 • Decreased productivity

-• Potential damage to your company's reputation and performance
+• Potential harm to your company’s reputation and overall performance

 0108_6_essential_steps_to_conduct_skill_assessments_1405x937